 Another ministry that effectively reaches young adults in Israel is Lech L’cha.
 They lead a 3-month discipleship school to equip young Israeli believers for their future.
 They keep Jesus at the center of all they do while meeting the needs of this young generation.

-Paving a Path for Young Generations of Israel
+Paving a Path for Young Adults of Israel

 The vision of Netivah (hebr.
 Path) is to see young men and women in Israel come to a saving knowledge of Yeshua the Messiah.